Virtual Grocery Shopping Experience – VR Supermarket

 How does virtual grocery shopping work?

 In 2022, Facebook has become Meta — a company taking a whole new direction toward connecting people in the metaverse, a fully virtual world with endless possibilities.
-E-commerce has embraced this trend as well, and now we can try on clothes virtually as well as visit virtual stores, e.g. virtual grocery shops.
+E-commerce has embraced this trend as well, and now we can try on clothes virtually as well as visit virtual stores, e.g. produce section in virtual grocery shops.

 The COVID pandemic had the largest impact on the digitalization of shopping experiences — since the whole world was going remote and the concept of the metaverse was becoming extremely popular, why not include supermarkets?